 - Both rubber shafts have to touch the lower rollers completely.

-- If for instant the left side of one rubber shaft does not touch the lower roller, do following:
+- If, for instance, the left side of one rubber shaft does not touch the lower roller, do the following:

-- Undo the M8 of the main support slightly, till the rubber shaft goes down automatically, then lock the screw again.
+- Slightly undo the M8 of the main support, till the rubber shaft goes down automatically, then lock the screw again.